 Table 6: Work Flexibility in the Crisis Context

 In the table above, the examined employees expressed their views about flexi-time’s influence on job satisfaction and turnover intention, and significant agreement with these positive effects was observed.
-Across the multiple choice questions that were administered, 76% of the respondents agreed with ‘Yes’ options on the positive impact of flexi- time to both employee and organization through improved job satisfaction and reduced turnover intentions where ‘Yes strongly’ made 44.7% of the respondents while the remaining 31.3% selected the ‘Yes’ option.
+Across the multiple-choice questions that were administered, 76% of the respondents agreed with ‘Yes’ options on the positive impact of flexi- time to both employee and organization through improved job satisfaction and reduced turnover intentions where ‘Yes strongly’ made 44.7% of the respondents while the remaining 31.3% selected the ‘Yes’ option.
 On the other hand, only 17.4% of respondents said that they disagreed this statement, out of whom, 16.7% strongly disagreed and 0.7% merely disagreed; 6.7% were neutral about it.
 These results support the idea that flexi-time is mostly welcome by employees, a fact that may help sustain a satisfied and loyal labor force.
 Based on the above findings on positive and negative attitudes towards the working conditions, the high percentage of agreement on the usefulness of flexible working hours suggest that such aspects of work arrangements such as flexi-time are a valued working condition, all the same, the low percentage of the disagreeing opinion to flexi-time show that the potential benefits might not positively affect everyone.
 These findings are consistent with the assumption that flexible work arrangements, particularly flexi-time, yield benefits for both, the employees and the organisations.

 Stressing such a positive aspect of work as flexibility.
 However, the different responses also show that the extent that flexi-time is implemented and utilized also shows that the mode that is preferred in every establishment and situations also varies.
 These findings will benefit managers and policymakers in SMEs, especially in such a competitive environment caused by the sociopolitical crisis in Cameroon; it is recommended that, to increase employees’ satisfaction and retention, managers can adopt the practice of flexi-time.